tableflip/scrabble-score-keeper/README.md

 ### `ScoreKeeper.play(letters[, player])`

-Place letters on the board.
+Place an array of letters on the board.
 Letters Look like this:

 ```js
 {char: 'A', x: 0, y, 0}